openssl/openssl/test/README.ssltest.md

 * ExpectedServerCertType, ExpectedClientCertType - the expected algorithm or curve of server or client certificate

+* ExpectedServerSignatureHash, ExpectedClientSignatureHash - the expected
+  signing hash used by server or client certificate

 ## Configuring the client and server

 The client and server configurations can be any valid `SSL_CTX`